Fredyco/Superstore-Sales-Analysis/README.md

 These insights can be used to identify opportunities for improving profitability and customer satisfaction within the Sample Superstore business.

 ## Acknowledgements
 The Sample Superstore sales data used in this project was obtained from [Tableau](https://www.tableau.com/).
-Special thanks to the [Udacity Data Science Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025) for providing the foundational knowledge and skills required to complete this project.
+Special thanks to the [Kaggle](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls) for providing the data samples to complete this project.